 The second international meeting, carried out in Melbourne, Australia in 2007, focused on the impact of globalization on doctoral education and the resulting issues of quality assurance.

-Finally, with the book from the third meeting, held in Kassel, Germany in 2009, CIRGE will complete its third book about how doctoral education is replying to the knowledge economy — a unique overview that has involved more than 40 international experts concerning doctoral education.
+Finally, with the book from the third meeting, held in Kassel, Germany in 2009, CIRGE will complete its third book about how doctoral education is replying to the knowledge economy.
+This is an unique overview that has involved more than 40 international experts concerning doctoral education.